 The real allure of air fryers, in our opinion, is that they roast food faster than an oven and reheat food to a crispier, less soggy texture than a microwave, whether it's a slice of pizza or wings and nugs.
 (Rec Room’s own Mary Frances Knapp—a self-described “technologically illiterate she-pigeon”—even gave the Ninja Foodi Air Fryer a shot in an elaborate review that involves cursed carnival food and fried balls of mayonnaise, which you should definitely check out.)

 The only drawback: Air fryers can be very expensive.
 But, you lucky goose, that’s where we come in.
 These air fryers we picked out for you are all top-notch, and more importantly, all clock in at under 100 bones.
-While air fryers (probably) won’t turn you into a fitness freak overnight, they are a worthy addition to your culinary toolbelt, especially if you’re trying to cut back on your oil intake.
+While the best affordable air fryers (probably) won’t turn you into a fitness freak overnight, they are a worthy addition to your culinary toolbelt, especially if you’re trying to cut back on your oil intake.
 You are, after all, neither a squeaky door or a combustion engine.

 The whole freakin’ bird